-We now briefly discuss the MCT predictions for $d>2$.
+We now briefly discuss the MCT predictions for $d>2$ for the strong coupling phases in Fig.~\ref{3d-rg}.
 Our RG calculations already predicted a smooth phase and a roughening transition presumably to a strong coupling phase.
-The latter however cannot be accessed in the RG calculations.
-Assuming $\chi>0$, we apply MCT to extract the scaling behaviour in the strong coupling phase.
-Focusing on $d=3$, we get $A=36\gamma^2+48\gamma+15$, $B=54\gamma^2+78\gamma-2.5$ and $C=16\gamma^2+24\gamma$, giving $\chi\equiv \chi(\gamma)$.
+The latter, however, cannot be accessed in the RG calculations.
+Assuming $\chi>0$, we apply MCT to extract the scaling behavior in the strong coupling phase.
+Focusing on $d=3$, we get $A=36\gamma^2+48\gamma+15$, $B=54\gamma^2+78\gamma-2.5$, and $C=16\gamma^2+24\gamma$, giving $\chi\equiv \chi(\gamma)$.
 Thus, both $\chi$ and $z=2-\chi$ are {\em nonuniversal}, as they are in 2D.
 Secondly, by varying $\gamma$, one can make $\chi$ bigger, eventually exceeding unity.
 As in 2D, $\chi>1$ should imply crumpling of the surface, for which our theory breaks down.
 We therefore find that the strong coupling phase in 3D is similar to 2D.
 Similar analysis indicates analogous behavior in the strong coupling phase for any $d>2$.}